Tips For Buying And Selling On eBay Spain

 Tip: Google the company name and the word “quejas” or “reclamaciones” to see if you find negative information outside of eBay.

-Buying Secondhand Items on eBay
+Buying secondhand on eBay

 When checking out sellers on eBay, make sure that you look at the rating from buyers (compradores) and not from sellers (vendedores).

-More Tips and Tricks
+More tips and tricks

 - Bids that end at times when less people are online tend to go for lower prices as competition is lower.